 It needs to start with you as the barn owner

 I haven't had those kind of problems in years with our boarders.
 I had to learn how to talk with my boarders and start reminding them to clean up after themselves.
 Was it uncomfortable at first?
 Sure it was.
 In fact I dreaded it because I had this fear that they were going to become upset with me or annoyed that I was asking them to clean up.
 I even took it a step further.
 I feared they would leave if I bothered them too much.
 Isn't that crazy!
 The truth is that many of us have had those same feelings and that is not healthy for running a business.
 You see, I had it completely wrong the way I was doing this whole barn owner/ client thing.
-I was allowing them to decide how the barn was going to run instead of me deciding how it was going to run and that included cleanliness of the barn.
+I was allowing them to decide how the barn was going to be managed instead of me deciding how it was going to run and that included cleanliness of the barn.

 The more I started reminding the people that were leaving manure and tack all over the place, the more people started to slowly clean up after themselves.
 They didn't want to keep hearing from me and the more I did it the easier it became.
 I would leave reminders by email and in person or I would text and I even called the person if they had left the barn already.
 It seemed like a lot at first only because I needed to break the habit that had been created because I had let it go on for so long.
 I was learning to run a barn even under uncomfortable circumstances but things did change and they changed for the better.
 Do people honestly forget now and then?
 Sure they do but not very often.
 Those old habits are gone and now my clients keep an incredibly clean barn.